marcorossi10/CarND-Advanced-Lane-Lines/writeup.md

     xm_per_pix = 3.7/700 # meters per pixel in x

 The next part of this step is the calculation of the ego vehicle position with respect to the center of the lane.
-Here the assumption that the camera is mounted in the center of the car is made in order to compute the vehicle center simply by dividing by 2 the total number of columns of the image.
+Here the assumption that the camera is mounted in the center of the car is made.
+In this was it is possible to compute the vehicle center simply by dividing by 2 the total number of columns of the image.
 Then, the center of the lane is calculated starting by the left and right polyinomials representing the lane-lines.
 Finally, the distance of the ego vehicle from the center line is the difference of these two last computed values.
 Again here, I have to use the constant `xm_per_pix` to convert the calculation to meter.